Choose your boutique

-Below you will find information about which types of personal data we process, to what extent and for what purposes.
+Below you will find information about what types of personal data we process, to what extent and for what purposes.

-Personal data is information that can be used to identify you as the data subject, such as your name, address, email address or user behavior.
+Personal data is information that can be used to identify you as a data subject, such as your name, address, email address, or user behavior.

-Data subjects are those with whom we have a relationship in the context of providing our services, visitors to our website and users of our entire online offering.
+Data subjects are those with whom we have a relationship in the course of providing our services, visitors to our website and users of our entire online offering.

 LVATE GmbH